gitGNU/gnu_comma/README.txt

 Currently, only a very simple "driver" program is built.
 This is a temporary tool that will be rewritten into a full-featured compiler driver in the future.

-This program reads a single file given on the command line (or from stdin if the supplied file name is "-" or missing), parses, type checks, and then emits either LLVM assembly code, LLVM bitcode, or a native unoptimized executable.
+This program reads a single file given on the command line, parses, type checks, and then emits either LLVM assembly code, LLVM bitcode, or a native executable.

+If the input file depends on other program components (via a 'with' clause) those components must be available in the directory the driver was invoked from.
+Moreover, the file names and the principle component they define must match.
+So, for example, a domain "D" should be defined in a file named "D.cms", which in turn can be referred to via a with clause of the form "with D;".

 There are only a few command line options:

- -o <file>: Specifies the output file the driver should write to.
-If not given or specified as "-" then stdout is written to.
+ -o <file>: When generating a native executable, specifies the name of the executable.
+If an output file name is not specified, it is taken to be the base name of the input file.

  -fsyntax-only: Input is parsed and type checked but codegen is skipped.
 This is used to check the parser and type checker in isolation.
 The only output produced is diagnostic messages.

  -emit-llvm: Parse, type check, and codegen the input.
-Produces LLVM assembly as output.
+Produces LLVM assembly as output for the input file name and any of its dependents.

- -emit-llvm-bc: Like -emit-llvm but produces an LLVM bitcode file instead.
-The driver will not print bitcode directly to the terminal.
-If stdout is to be used it must be redirected to a file or pipe.
+ -emit-llvm-bc: Like -emit-llvm but produces an LLVM bitcode files instead.

- -e: Define an entry point.
+ -e: Define an entry point and generate a native executable.
 This tells the driver to emit a main stub function which calls into the generated Comma code, which in turn allows the resulting LLVM IR to be linked into an executable.
   Currently, an entry point must be the name of a nullary subroutine exported by a non-generic domain.
 For example, given:

      domain D with
         procedure P;